Chart Color Schemes

 Ravenswood features high concentrations of lone person households, with a fairly typical median household size

 Family households constitute 63.0% of all households, including 18.7% couples with children, 18.7% couples without children, and 24.0% single parent families.
-Non-family households account for the remaining 37.0%, with lone person households at 33.6% and group households comprising 3.3%.
+Non-family households make up the remaining 37.0%, with lone person households at 33.6% and group households comprising 3.3% of the total.
 The median household size is 2.3 people, which matches the average for the Rest of Tas.

 Frequently Asked Questions - Households